Kayleexx/ChatWhiz/README.md

-# ChatPal
+# ChatWhiz

-ChatPal is a chat application that allows users to communicate with an AI-powered assistant.
+ChatWhiz is a chat application that allows users to communicate with an AI-powered assistant.
 It provides a simple and intuitive interface for sending and receiving messages in real-time.

 ![chatpal screenshot](https://i.imgur.com/9vw74rP.jpg)